 Residential densities for the land use designations are expressed in terms of dwelling units per acre (du/ac).
 Building heights are expressed by the number of stories.
-To understand the relationship of stories to a physical height dimension, the General Plan assumes each story is an average of 11 feet, provided that the applicable overall height limit is not exceeded.
 Building intensities for nonresidential uses are expressed in terms of floor-area ratio (FAR), which is the ratio of gross building floor area to net lot area, both expressed in square feet.
 For example, on a site with 10,000 square feet of land area, a FAR of 1.0 will allow 10,000 gross square feet of building floor area to be built.
 On the same site, a FAR of 2.0 would allow 20,000 square feet of floor area.
 FAR does not regulate building placement, form, or height, only the spatial relationship between building size and lot size; it represents an expectation of the overall intensity of future development.
 Figure LU-2 shows a visual representation of the relationship between height and FAR.